wshuchen/walknrun/README.md

 ./getPangene.sh
 ./testWalknRun.sh
 ```
 The test script would take less then two minutes to finish the job.

+The directory alos includes a script to look at the difference of walks extracted from graphs contructed with different order of the same alignment files.
+See the README for detail.

 ### Acknowledgments